ros2/ros2_documentation/source/Tutorials/Demos/Action-Introspection.rst

 Overview
 --------

-ROS 2 applications usually consist of actions to execute specific procedures and works in remote nodes.
+ROS 2 applications usually consist of actions to execute specific long-running procedures or work in remote nodes.
 It is possible to introspect action data communication with action introspection.

-ROS 2 action is constructed on topics and services, so action introspection is based on :doc:`Service Introspection <Service-Introspection>`.
+ROS 2 actions are built on topics and services, so action introspection is based on :doc:`Service Introspection <Service-Introspection>`.

 In this demo, we'll be highlighting how to configure action introspection state for an action client and an action server and monitor action communication with ``ros2 action echo``.